LLNL/lbann/docs/data_ingestion/sample_lists.rst

 contain subdirectories.

-The remaining lines contain: an hdf5 pathname (hence a file's complete pathname is the third line concatentated with this pathname); number of samples to use (included samples); number of samples to exclude.
+The remaining lines contain: an hdf5 pathname (hence a file's complete pathname is the third line concatenated with this pathname); number of samples to use (included samples); number of samples to exclude.
 Remaining entries on the line a listing of the sample IDs to either include or exclude, depending on whether the first line contains